Humiliation Play

 In practice

 Humiliation play is expressed mainly through words and framing rather than physical acts: teasing, name-calling within negotiated bounds, mock scolding, or scenarios that emphasise inadequacy or exposure.
-Practitioners commonly distinguish humiliation (lighter, playful embarrassment) from degradation (heavier themes), and they tailor intensity, vocabulary, and strictly off-limits topics in advance.
-It overlaps closely with dominance and submission, with the contrary energy of brat play, and with the devotional register of service submission.
+Practitioners commonly distinguish a lighter, playful humiliation register from heavier degradation, and they tailor intensity, vocabulary, and strictly off-limits topics in advance.

 Psychology